 On the other hand, if you have enabled security for your Oracle HTTP Server, you are likely using the default secure port for the server, which is usually port 7799.
 If you are accessing the Enterprise Manager console using the following URL and port, then you must configure the firewall to allow the Enterprise Manager console to receive HTTPS traffic over port 7799:

-If your Management Agent is installed on a host that is protected by a firewall and the OMS is on the other side of the firewall, you must perform the following tasks:
+If a Management Agent is installed on a host that is protected by a firewall and the OMS is on the other side of the firewall, you must perform the following tasks:

-Configure the Management Agent to use a proxy server for its uploads to the OMS.
+Configure the Management Agent to use a proxy server for its uploads to the OMS, as described in Section 10.6.

 Configure the firewall to allow incoming HTTP traffic from the OMS on the Management Agent port.
 Regardless of whether or not Enterprise Manager Framework Security has been enabled, the default port is 3872.
 Incoming traffic can be received only if the port corresponding to the Management Agent is open in the firewall.

-You can configure the Management Agent to use a proxy server for its communications with an OMS outside the firewall, or to manage a target outside the firewall.
+You can configure a Management Agent to use a proxy server for its communications with an OMS outside the firewall, or to manage a target outside the firewall.
+To do so, follow these steps:

 From the Setup menu, select Agents.